-Once you have the phone out of the box and set up, take a few minutes to check out our favorite Galaxy S9 tips and tricks to learn some features you may have missed.
+Once you have the phone out of the box and set up, take a few minutes to check out our favorite Galaxy S9 tips and tricks to learn about some features you may have missed.

 How to use AR Emojis